eenzeenee/eenzeenee/README.md

 ### Hi there 👋

 - interested in NLP
-- especially, Knowledge Graph & Multimodal Leaning based on Natural Language
+- especially, Knowledge Graph & Multimodal Learning based on Natural Language

 ---